-From table~\ref{tab:fermion_submatrix}, it can be observed that the fermion mass matrices consist of the Yukawa coupling constants and modular forms.
-The Yukawa coupling constants within the fermion model are generally complex number and the modular forms are holomorphic functions of a complex modulus $\tau$.
+It can be observed from table~\ref{tab:fermion_submatrix} that the fermion mass matrices consist of the Yukawa coupling constants and modular forms.
+The Yukawa coupling constants within the fermion model are generally complex numbers and the modular forms are holomorphic functions of a complex modulus $\tau$.
 However, there are some unphysical complex phases in Yukawa coupling constants which can be removed by rephasing fermion fields.
 In the process of counting the number of real input parameters, the unphysical complex phases should be omitted.
 A common approach to further constrain the number of input parameters is to include the generalized CP symmetry (gCP) in fermion models.

 It has been established that the action of gCP on the complex modulus is $\tau\xrightarrow[]{\mathcal{CP}} -\tau^{*}$, up to modular transformations~\cite{Acharya:1995ag,Dent:2001cc,Giedt:2002ns,Baur:2019kwi,Novichkov:2019sqv}.
 Under the action of gCP, the VVMF transforms in the same way as the matter field.
-The coupling constants in models would be enforced to be real by gCP if both modular generators $S$ and $T$ are represented by symmetric and unitary matrices in all irreducible presentations and the CG coefficients are real.
+The coupling constants in models would be enforced to be real by gCP if both modular generators $S$ and $T$ are represented by symmetric and unitary matrices in all irreps and the CG coefficients are real.
 We are indeed working in the symmetric basis of the $2O$ group with real CG coefficients, as shown in Appendix~\ref{app:2O_group}.
 In this paper, we consider all fermion models with modular symmetry $2O$ and gCP.
 Consequently, all Yukawa coupling constants become real and modular flavor symmetry breaking as well as CP violation solely originate from the VEV of $\tau$.

-Considering the previous convention of assignments of representations and modular weights of lepton fields, and demanding the lepton model contains no more than $9$ real free input parameters, we can realize over two thousands kinds of lepton models in the case of neutrino masses are generated via the Weinberg operator.
-If neutrino masses are generated via the see-saw mechanism, we can obtain nearly four thousands of lepton models.
-For quark models, we get about thirty thousands kinds of quark models with the with $10$ or less real free input parameters.
+Considering the previous convention of assignments of representations and modular weights of lepton fields, and demanding the lepton model to contain no more than $9$ real free input parameters, we can realize over two thousands kinds of lepton models in the case of neutrino masses generated via the Weinberg operator.
+If neutrino masses are generated via the see-saw mechanism, we can obtain nearly four thousands lepton models.
+For quark models, we find approximate thirty thousands kinds of quark models with $10$ or less real free input parameters.
 With these constructed fermion models at our disposal, we will perform numerical analysis of these lepton models and the quark models in the next section.